Charles L. McCawley

-Charles Laurie McCawley (August 24, 1865 – April 29, 1935) was an American officer who served in the United States Marine Corps during the Spanish–American War and World War I. He who was one of only 23 Marine Corps officers awarded the Marine Corps Brevet Medal for bravery.
+Charles Laurie McCawley (August 24, 1865 – April 29, 1935) was an American officer who served in the United States Marine Corps during the Spanish–American War and World War I. He was one of only 23 Marine Corps officers awarded the Marine Corps Brevet Medal for bravery.

 Early life and marriage

-McCawley was born August 24, 1865 in Massachusetts to Charles G. McCawley who became the 8th Commandant of the Marine Corps.
+McCawley was born August 24, 1865, in Massachusetts to Charles G. McCawley who became the 8th Commandant of the Marine Corps.

-He married Sarah Helen Frelinghuysen Davis July 24, 1906 at Washington, D.C.
+He married Sarah Helen Frelinghuysen Davis July 24, 1906, at Washington, D.C.